-- Swallow whole.
-Do not chew, break, or crush.
+- Have your child swallow whole.
+Do not let your child chew or crush.

-- Take a missed dose as soon as you think about it.
+- Give a missed dose as soon as you think about it.

-- If it is close to the time for your next dose, skip the missed dose and go back to your normal time.
+- If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.

-- Do not take 2 doses at the same time or extra doses.
+- Do not give 2 doses at the same time or extra doses.

-- Store in a dry place.
+- Store at room temperature in a dry place.
 Do not store in a bathroom.

 Tablets and capsules: